 The courses at CHC use a variety of assessment methods including term and research papers, seminar presentations, group work, examinations, field work, practicums and internships.
 The particular assessment methods which are to be employed in individual units are included in the unit outlines which are distributed to all students at the beginning of each semester.
 These unit outlines also indicate assessment task due dates and the unit outcomes to which each assessment task relates.

-As a provider of higher education courses, CHC is not required to monitor your attendance visa compliance purposes.
-However, you should be aware that CHC does have minimum attendance requirements for units which are offered by Internal mode.
-These requirements are determined by the School from which the unit is offered, as follows:
+As a provider of higher education courses, CHC is not required to monitor or report your attendance for visa compliance purposes; however, CHC does have minimum expectations for attendance at on campus classes and engagement with online classes.
+These are set by Schools and are declared in unit outlines.

 You are expected to meet these attendance requirements unless a reason for absence, such as illness, traffic delays, vehicle breakdown or family responsibilities, has been accepted by the unit lecturer.
 Absences for more than two consecutive days are to be substantiated by a medical certificate for that period.